snabbco/snabb/CONTRIBUTING.md

 from being merged, and how they can be fixed.
 Once merged, the upstream will add the `merged` label to your PR.

-You can also submit PRs that are not ready to be merged: include the labels `[wip]` in the title of PRs that require further work, and `[sketch]` for PRs that are not meant to be merged at all.
+You are also welcome to submit PRs you would like to receive feedback on, but which are not ready to be merged: include the labels `[wip]` in the title of PRs that require further work, and `[sketch]` for PRs that are not meant to be merged at all.

 Please cross reference related issues and PRs extensively by mentioning them in descriptions or comments (#XXX), as it helps maintainers to read up on related